Frequently Asked Questions

 There are a number of ways you can get involved:

-You can also donate (see ‘How can you help?’ below), or help spread the word by sharing our website with others.
-You also can contact our Office Administrator, Sarah Johnson (info@EDSNA.ca) and discuss how you would like to work with us.
+You can also donate or help spread the word by sharing our website with others.
+Contact Co-Director Sarah Johnson (Sarah@EDSNA.ca) and discuss how you would like to work with us.

 Our facilitators are all health professionals with a background in eating disorders.
 They are registered psychologists, registered dieticians, psychiatric nurses, registered social workers and occupational therapists.
 We hire people who have the skills to guide groups effectively, answer questions knowledgeably and empower people to take ownership of their own journey to recovery.
 We select professionals who are aligned with our philosophy that everyone in the family is impacted by eating disorders, who are non-judgmental and can provide a safe space for everyone to participate.
 You can learn more about our team here.